JoohanBengtsson/Emely-testing/docs/README.md

 ## 2.1 Explanation of requirements and test cases

-The code within parentheses refer to the WIP paper.
+The codes within parentheses refer to the WIP paper.

 | Category      | Code   | Explanation                                                            | Example                                | Test case category        |
 |---------------|--------|------------------------------------------------------------------------|----------------------------------------|---------------------------|